 Swap with a friend

 Finished with a costume?
 Pass it along to a friend with a younger child.
 Or, shop for costumes with a friend so you each buy one costume and then trade after one Halloween, for the next year.

-This is probably my favourite way to “find” Halloween costumes that won’t break the bank.
+This is probably my favorite way to “find” Halloween costumes that won’t break the bank.
 My childhood memories around Halloween center on the thrill of creating our own costume from items on hand.

 Pinterest has now revolutionized internet searches for costume ideas.
 If you’re an all-out kind of person, start planning now!

 You can make most of your money back on costumes if you’ve purchased them at a reasonable price and kept them in good condition.
 Market them as dress-up clothes, or sell them in September/October to get top dollar.

 With October 31st fast approaching, there is no better time to start getting costume ideas.
 If we start early, we can avoid last-minute scrambling (my specialty).
 I hope these ideas help you find cheap Halloween costumes your kids will love.

 There is absolutely no need to spend a ton of money on a costume that you are likely only going to wear once.

 If you’re buying a costume for your child that you plan to use as a hand-me-down for future children, then you might want to spend a bit more for quality, but a Halloween costume should never cost you more than $30 (even less for young children).

 How do you save money on Halloween costumes & accessories?